kbase/execution_engine2/docs/adrs/004-SplitAndAggregate.md

 * `-` Doesn't fix deadlock issue as the user can still submit more KBP jobs
 * `-` Addresses only the deadlocking issue, UI still broken for regular runs and batch runs
 * `-` A small amount of users can take over the entire system by being able to submit more than 10 jobs
-* `-` > 10 nodes will be taken up by jobs that do little computation as each job gets its own node
+* `-` > 10 nodes will continue be taken up by jobs that do little computation as each job gets its own node

-###  Seperate Queue for kbparallels apps that allows multiple instances of apps that use kbparallels running on the same machine
-* `+` Simple solutions, quick turnarounds, fixes deadlock issue , requires changes to ee2 using an allowlist and condor to make jobs in the new queue a consumable resource.
-* `-` Addresses only the deadlocking issue, UI still broken for regular runs and batch runs
-* `-` A small amount of users can take over the new queue unless the new queue has its own limit to running jobs then it prevents users from taking over.
-* `-` The calculations done by the apps will interfere with other apps in the new queue still and cause crashes/failures since they are doing more than managing the jobs right now.
-This would be solved by not allowing multple instances of apps that use KBP, but then it would waste a lot of resources.
+### LIMIT KBP jobs to a maximum of 5 active jobs per user
+* `+` Simple solution requires ee2 to maintain list of KBP apps, and add a KBP_LIMIT to jobs from this list.
+[Condor](https://github.com/kbase/condor/pull/26) will need KBP_LIMIT Added
+* `+` List of apps is not frequently updated
+* `-` If a new app uses KBP and their app is not on the list, it won't be limited by the KBP_LIMIT unless the owner lets us know.
+* `-` If an existing app no longer uses KBP, their app is still limited unless the owner lets us know.
+* `-` Nodes will continue be taken up by jobs that do little computation as each job gets its own node.

+###  LIMIT KBP jobs to a maximum of 5 active jobs per user + Seperate queue for kbparallels apps
+* `+` Allows us to group up KBP jobs onto fewer machines, instead of giving them their entire node
+* `-` Requires going through each app and understanding the worst case computational needs in order to  set the estimated cpu and memory needs for each app
+* `-` Apps can interfere with other innocent apps and take them down

 ### Modify KBP to do only local submission, Move the job to a machine with larger resources
 * `+` Simple solutions, quick turnarounds, fixes deadlock issue, fixes UI issues